 The beginning elevations (cm) for Level 9 were as follows: NE 25, SE 25, SW 25, NW 25, and Center 25.
 The artifact density was moderate, but slightly higher than that of the previous level.
 The artifacts recovered include suspender buckles, nails, and a metal piece.
 Excavating this level uncovered larger rocks and many pebbles, which were more heavily concentrated on the south side of the unit.
 The soil color change from dark brown to a significantly lighter brown in mostly the center of the unit so three soil samples were tested with the Munsell kit.
 The soil was still very dark along the east side of the house (along the dripline).
 The soil closest to the house had a Munsell reading of 3/1, or "very dark gray".
-The Munsell reading of 4/4, or "dark yellowish brown".
+The Munsell reading for the soil farthest from the house was 4/3, or "brown".
+The soil in the center of the unit had a Munsell reading of 4/4, or "dark yellowish brown".
 The inclusions found in the soil were pebbles, larger rocks, and some fine roots.
 The soil had a texture that was sandy/grainy and damp overall, with the dampest region being that closest to the house, along the drip line.
 The ending elevations for Level 9 were as follows: NE 27, SE 27, SW 27, NW 27, Center 27.
 The depth of excavation began at 25cm and ended at 27cm.

 The beginning elevations (cm) for Level 10 were as follows: NE 27, SE 27, SW 27, NW 27, Center 27.
 The excavation objectives were to continue to trowel the unit and to recover artifacts found in this level.
 The artifact density was low.
 Artifacts recovered included nails and a sherd.
 The soil color was lighter farther away from the house (from the center to the west side of the unit).
 The soil closer to the house had a Munsell reading of 3/2, or "very dark grayish brown".
 The soil farther from the house had a Munsell reading of 3/4, or "very dark grayish brown".
-The soil and continued to consist of fine, grainy sand.
+The soil was damp, but drying and continued to consist of fine, grainy sand.
 There continued to be many rocks and smaller pebbles across the unit, but they were still more heavily concentrated on the south side of the unit.
 There were still many roots in the soil, especially on the east side, closest to the house.
 The ending elevations (cm) for Level 10 were as follows: NE 29, SE 29, SW 29, NW 29, Center 29.
 The depth of excavation began at 27 and ended at 29cm.